qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 - `series_name`: Human readable name of the data series.
 This is defined by the ``data_subfit_map`` option in the :class:`.CurveAnalysis`.
 - `series_id`: Integer corresponding to the name of data series.
 This number is automatically assigned.
 - `category`: A category that could group several series.
-This is defined by a developer of the curve analysis and usually corresponds to a stage of data processing like "raw" or "formatted".
+This is defined by a developer of the :class:`.CurveAnalysis` subclass and usually corresponds to a stage of data processing like "raw" or "formatted".
 - `shots`: Number of measurement shots used to acquire a data point.
 This value can be defined in the circuit metadata.
 - `analysis`: The name of the curve analysis instance that generated a data point.